buhrmi/buhrmi/README.md

 ## Open Source

-Here you can find some of our open source efforts that we use on a day-to-day basis.
+Here you can find some of our open source efforts that we use on a day-to-day basis to develop the Investors Club.

 ### [Inertia X](https://github.com/buhrmi/inertiax)